-A senior disciple of Pt.
-Madhup Mudgal, Subhadra continues to receive his guidance to achieve greater rigor and artistic insight in her music.
-She also had the privilege of learning from Vidushi Malini Rajurkar, as part of the Mani Mann National Fellowship at the aegis of Sanskriti Pratishthan, New Delhi.
+Mahavidyalaya, New Delhi.
+She has also had the privilege of learning from Vidushi Malini Rajurkar and Pandit Dinkar Kaikini as part of the Mani Mann National Fellowship at the aegis of Sanskriti Pratishthan, New Delhi.

-In the past few years, Subhadra has toured and given successful solo performances in Korea, Germany, Bangladesh and Washington DC, New Jersey, Boston, Lexington, Providence (Rhode Island), Annesquam in Massachusetts in the United States of America and in London, UK.
-Subhadra’s important classical vocal performances in India include Pt.
-Vishnu Digambar Jayanti in Delhi, Uttaradhikar in Bharat Bhavan, Bhopal, Swaralaya, Delhi, National Music Conferences in Kolkata, Nalanda, Motihari, Ahmedabad, Baroda, Rajkot and others.
+In the past few years, Subhadra has toured and given successful solo performances in Korea, Germany, Bangladesh and Washington DC, New Jersey, Boston, Lexington, Providence (Rhode Island), Massachusetts in the United States of America; and London, Liverpool and Manchester in the UK.

 In 2001 and 2016, Subhadra had the honor of presenting solo performances for Jawaharlal Nehru Memorial Concert and Indira Gandhi Memorial Concert respectively, before the President and Vice President of India and many other dignitaries.